 When all religions work together, they can achieve something great and good for both God and humanity.
 It is the collective prayers and good will of the followers of all the world's religions that will bring down the highest Love and Compassion from Above.
 And it is only God's Love and Compassion descending into humanity's heart and life that can change the face and fate of the world.

-How can religion overcome a narrow outlook and develop a real acceptance of all other religions as true and necessary?
+acceptance of all other religions as true and necessary?

 Religion as such cannot overcome this narrow outlook.
 Only when religion takes help from spirituality, its elder brother, does it become possible to overcome this narrow outlook.
 Religion sees God, but spirituality makes the seeker become God.
 Religion can go as far as believing in the Light or even seeing the Light.
 But spirituality goes much higher, much deeper.
 It helps the seeker grow into the Light itself and become one with God-Consciousness and God-Light.

 Religion stops at seeing the reality; it does not want to grow into reality.
 Spirituality, like religion, sees what the reality is, but then it goes one step ahead and wants to consciously grow into the reality itself.
 So if religion takes help from spirituality, then it is quite possible to overcome all the narrow outlooks found in religion.

 Spirituality is not merely tolerance.
 It is not even acceptance.
 It is the feeling of universal oneness.
 In our spiritual life, we look upon the Divine not only in terms of our own God, but in terms of everybody else's God.
 Our spiritual life firmly and securely establishes the basis of unity in diversity.
 Spirituality is not hospitality to another's faith in God.
 It is the absolute recognition of the other's faith in God as one's own.

 “You do not have to follow my way.